 How to Braise Short Ribs

 This recipe, Braised Short Ribs with Orange Gremolata, is a classic braise: You brown the ribs, then cook the meat in a small amount of liquid that's flavored with vegetables and herbs.
 As a bonus, the cooking liquid becomes a pan sauce with just a few extra touches.
 If you like, you can top the finished dish with a gremolata, a traditional citrus-herb topper, to add a jolt of contrasting freshness to the long-simmered meat.
-This recipe makes six servings.
+This recipe, complete with an option to serve with polenta for a classic short ribs and polenta combo, makes six servings.

 1. Prepare the Ribs